 How long will my application take?

 You can normally expect a decision on your application within 20 working days.
 More info is available from your nearest Housing team or the Housing Advice Centre or via our Common Allocation Policy Summary.

 As there is more demand for affordable housing than supply, this tool has been created to assist you in finding out all the housing options that are available to you.
 By answering questions relating to your household size, tenure, income, etc. this helpful housing options self-assessment, will provide you with a personalised summary of the housing options that are suitable to you.

 At the end of the assessment, you will be provided with an Action Plan (which you can email or print off) which provides details on the next steps you may wish to take to help resolve your housing situation.

-If you would like support to use the Self-Assessment Service contact your local area housing team, or the Housing Advice Centre on 01738 476000.
+If you would like support to use the Self-Assessment Service contact your local area housing team, or the Housing Options & Support Team on 01738 476000.

 To ensure that we target those in greatest housing need and meet legislative requirements, these priorities are (% of all properties that become available for let):